A macro is a component you can add to a link/ tracking URL. It is used as a key that represents a command or an action.

 Using macros enables you to collect more data in your tracker about the clicks your campaign generates, based on your interests.

 Using macros is highly recommended.
-Accurate and specific data is the basis for efficient optimization, as macros provide you with more details on your campaign's traffic.
+Accurate and focused data is the basis for efficient optimization, and macros provide you with more details about your campaign traffic.

-Using these simple keys will allow you to gather data and then target your campaign to the specific traffic you found more relevant or beneficial.
+Using these simple keys will allow you to gather data and then target your campaign to the specific traffic that was more relevant or beneficial to you.

 What does a macro look like?

-We've made our macros simple and clear, so the macro name reveals its actual use, meaning what data you will receive by applying it on your tracking URL.
+We've made our macros simple and clear, so the macro name reveals its actual use, reflecting the data you will receive by applying it to your tracking URL.

 Please see our tracking macros list here.

-How can you apply it to your campaigns?
+How can you apply macros to your campaigns?

 Let's examine a tracking URL that correctly uses macros: